 Treatment depends on several factors, including the severity and frequency of your symptoms.

-If you have the Wolff-Parkinson-White pathway but don't have any symptoms, you probably won't need treatment.
+If you have the WPW pathway but don't have any symptoms, you probably won't need treatment.
 If treatment is needed, the goal is to slow a fast heart rate when it occurs and to prevent future episodes.
-The options include:

 - Medications.
 If vagal maneuvers don't stop the fast heartbeat, you may need an injection of an anti-arrhythmic medication.
 Your doctor also may recommend a medication that can slow the heart rate.